kuzudb/kuzu-docs/docs/rdf-graphs/example-rdfgraph.md

 CREATE RDFGraph UniKG;
 ```

-We will use the following 14 triples stored in an `uni.ttl` Turtle file:
+We will use the following 14 triples stored in a `uni.ttl` Turtle file:
 ```
 @prefix kz: <http://kuzu.io/rdf-ex#> .
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .